rpcorr/mega-menu-php-version/README.md

 - Menu list icons (far left) — pie, puzzle-piece, and medal — are sized at 40 × 40 px in navigation-menu.css.

-- Menu body icons (middle portion) — generic-file, generic-report, and data-input — are sized at 80 × 85 px in navigation-menu.css.
+- Menu body icons (middle portion) — generic-file, generic-report, and data-input — are sized at 3.75rem x 3.75rem in navigation-menu.css.

+## Custom Logo Support

+The menu supports custom logos.
+To use your own logo, provide **two SVG files**:

+- **Desktop logo**: Displayed on larger screens.

+  - Height: `50px`
+  - Width: Between `100px` and `1350px`

+- **Mobile logo**: Displayed on smaller screens.
+  - Height: `50px`
+  - Width: Up to `250px`

+Both the branding area and logo backgrounds can have a custom color, allowing you to match your site’s design.
+Ensure both SVGs maintain proper scaling and aspect ratio for best results.